Jake Jabs College of Business & Entrepreneurship

 Residency Requirements

 All students must comply with the Jabs and the Montana State University residency requirements to be awarded a degree from Montana State University.
-The Montana State University residency requirement can be found at http://catalog.montana.edu/curriculum-enrollment-graduation/#Credits_for_Degree_Completion
+The Montana State University residency requirement can be found at https://catalog.montana.edu/curriculum-enrollment-graduation/#Graduation_Registration_Requirements_for_Baccalaureate_Degree

 Transferring to Jabs

 University undergraduate programs in business normally concentrate on professional business courses in the last two years of a four-year program.
 The objective is to allow students the opportunity to build a foundation of work in the arts, sciences, and humanities prior to beginning professional course work.
 Students taking their first two years of work at another institution should take only those business courses offered at the freshman or sophomore level at Montana State University.
 Lower-division business courses may not be used to satisfy upper-division Jabs course requirements.
 If at all possible, students should complete courses which will transfer to Montana State University as the equivalent to the business foundation courses.
+To graduate with a baccalaureate degree from Montana State University, transfer students must earn no less than thirty MSU credits and maintain a minimum 2.0 cumulative GPA, in addition to meeting Jabs curriculum requirements.

 For additional guidance on transferring to Montana State University, see the Admissions section of this catalog, explore the Admissions website at: http://www.montana.edu/admissions, and/or contact the Jabs Office of Student Services at business@montana.edu.